HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 Partner Post to The Best Light Paint Colours for a Dark Room

-Now let’s be honest, I’m cute, funny and amazingly modest, however, I’m NOT a rocket scientist.
-That being said, I don’t need to be a rocket scientist to realize the following:
+Let’s be honest: I’m cute, funny, and amazingly modest.
+However, I’m NOT a rocket scientist.
+This being said, I don’t need to be a rocket scientist to realize the following:

-That’s right my friends.
-If you don’t have the right lighting in your dark room there’s NO magical paint colour that will save you – unless it’s glow-in-the-dark.
+That’s right, my friends.
+If you don’t have the right lighting in your dark room, NO magical paint colour will save you – unless it’s glow-in-the-dark.

 Let there be light!